Updated: Sep 25

 2. Maximum downhill to uphill time.
-There are only 6 lifts (Vail has 31, Okemo 20) but their efficiency puts Alta in a league of its own for the number of runs and steepness accessible in a single chairlift ride — from the Collins Lift, access nearly 1,100 vertical feet and more than 600 acres.
+There are only 6 lifts (Vail has 31, Okemo 20) but their efficiency puts Alta in a league of its own for the number of runs and steepness accessible in a single chairlift ride — nearly 1,100 vertical feet and more than 1,000 acres.
 We could lap it all day!
-Lifts spin until 4:30pm so an afternoon session will feel like a solid day.
+Lifts spin until 4:30pm so we were able to ski for 2½ hours the afternoon we flew in from NYC and felt like we got a solid day.

 3. Fine dining.
 For an a.m. fuel-up, an afternoon recharge or an evening wind-down, Alta has a sumptuous array of options, all in incredibly beautiful settings.
 For stunning views, check out the Shallow Shaft which sits at the top of the hill overlooking Little Cottonwood Canyon.
 Watch the snow cats grooming the Albion Base area as you kick back in the cozy mountain dining room enjoying salmon caught by the owners in Alaska over the summer.
 The wine list is excellent, twice voted “Best in Utah.”
 We also love friendly yet refined Swen's in the recently renovated Snowpine Lodge.
 Enjoy the regionally-sourced new American cuisine (chicken, burgers, salads and pizzas), open kitchen and elegant floor-to-ceiling windows.